 - Value of any tax benefits received.

-Step 3: Submit the completed Form I to your nearest IRC office.
+Step 3: Submit the completed Form I to your nearest IRC office(link is external).

 Step 4: The IRC issues a tax assessment after the return is filed and you must pay any outstanding taxes due within 30 days.

 - Guide to completing form I: https://irc.gov.pg/wp-content/uploads/2016/12/2015-TPG-I-01-Form-I-Individual-Tax-Return-Taxpayer-Guide.pdf(link is external)

 - List of tax forms: https://irc.gov.pg/tax-forms/(link is external)

 Tax Figures in Papua New Guinea